Hassan Tower, Maroc ⵍⵎⵖⵔⵉⴱ المغرب - Things to Do in Hassan Tower

 Top Things to Do in Hassan Tower

-Booking Tip: Entry is free and the site is open daily from 9 AM to 5 PM.
-Visit early morning or late afternoon for the best lighting and fewer crowds.
-Consider hiring a local guide for 100-150 MAD to learn about the historical significance and architectural details.
+Booking Tip: Entry is free and the site is open daily from 9 AM to 6 PM.
+Visit early morning or late afternoon for the best lighting for photography and to avoid crowds.
+Guided tours cost around 150-200 MAD and provide valuable historical context.

 Getting There